 Can Pro Golfers Use Range Finders

-Under the rules of the USGA, pros are not allowed to use top golf rangefinders.
+To answer the question, can pro golfers use rangefinders, the rules of the USGA states that pros are not allowed to use golf rangefinders during competition.
 The wording states that artificial instruments are not to be used in gameplay.

-They can use them during practice play to get more acquainted with the course, but not once the competition is underway.
+They can, however, use them during practice play to get more acquainted with the course, but not once the competition is underway.

 Yardage books are not considered artificial and are therefore allowed to be used in competitive play.